 Reports of sexual violence can also be made to St. John’s Title IX Coordinator, Danielle Haynes, Interim Director of Equal Opportunity and Compliance and Title IX Coordinator.
 Ms. Haynes' office is located on the Queens campus in the Office of Human Resources, University Center, and she can be contacted at 718-990-2660 or [email protected].

 Jackie Lochrie, Associate Dean for Student Services, serves as the Title IX Deputy Coordinator for the Division of Student Affairs.
 Ms. Lochrie's office is located on the Queens campus in Bent Hall, Room G023, and she can be contacted at 718-990-6568 or [email protected].

 Kathleen F. Meehan, Associate Vice President for Athletics, serves as the Title IX Deputy Coordinator for Athletics.
 Ms. Meehan’s office is located on the Queens campus in Carnesecca Arena, Room 157, and she can be contacted at 718-990-6173 or [email protected].

-Following a report, Ms. Wong or her deputy, Ms. Lochrie, will investigate and respond to your complaint.
+Following a report, Ms. Haynes or her deputy, Ms. Lochrie, will investigate and respond to your complaint.

 If you have concerns about sex discrimination including sexual harassment, sexual violence, or misconduct please seek the assistance of a Title IX Coordinator.
 For example, we encourage you to contact a Title IX Coordinator if you: